TFS Gulf

 Leadership: Springline is steered by CEO Tim Brackney.

-Team: Post-acquisition, Springline’s global headcount now tops 750 professionals.
-According to Accounting Today, both firms added a total of 191 employees to Springline.
+Team: Post-acquisition, Springline’s global headcount now exceeds 750 professionals.
+(According to Accounting Today, the Ahmedabad firms added a total of 191 employees to Springline.)

 Springline Advisory's revenue, According to Accounting Today